 Zhū Gōng

-Zhū Gōng:a famous herbalist ever studied Shang Han Lun (the Treatise on Cold-induced Diseases) for decades and was a famous expert of the Shang Han study during the Song Dynasty, contribute a lot to the promotion of the practical application of Zhongjing's theory, he is the author of the book Nan Yang Huo Ren Shu (the book of Nanyang for life-saving).
+Zhū Gōng: a famous herbalist, studied Shang Han Lun (the Treatise on Cold-induced Diseases) for decades.
+He was a renowned expert in Shang Han studies during the Song dynasty, and he made significant contributions to the practical application of Zhongjing's theory.
+He is the author of Nan Yang Huo Ren Shu (The book of Nanyang for life-saving).

 Xǔ Shūwēi